 How does an annuity loan work?

 Some annuity contracts offer loan provisions in addition to penalty-free withdrawals.
 Typically the loan balance will be credited with interest according to index increases.
-Loan amounts will be charged a fixed rate of interest, and the rate is determined either when the retirement plan is purchased or when the loan is taken and is set for the life of the loan.
+In addition, loan amounts will be charged a fixed rate of interest, which is determined either when the retirement plan is purchased or when the loan is taken and is set for the life of the loan.

 How much does a lifetime annuity cost?

 Depending on the type of annuity purchased will determine the cost.
 There is no additional cost if the lifetime annuity comes from an annuitization.
 If the lifetime annuity is an income rider attached to a deferred annuity contract, the cost is typically between free and 2% of the account’s value paid annually.
 The cost is taken from the annuity each year.

 How long does an annuity payout?

 An annuity can payout in a lump sum or a series of payments ranging from 5 years in length to an entire lifetime or lifetimes.

 Qualified Longevity Annuity Contracts or QLAC is a deferred income annuity that allows IRA owners and defined contribution plan participants to defer the taxes on a portion of required minimum distributions (RMD) up to age 85.

 A qualified annuity is taxed when withdrawals or distributions are taken from the annuity.
 All of the income received is taxed as ordinary income.
 The Roth IRA annuity is an exception and tax-free withdrawals and distributions.